Woman Organizing Her Belongings

 The reason for the layoff must be communicated openly, clearly and honestly.
 Employees affected by the termination should be given severance packages and even offered job search assistance.
 It is also crucial to support the remaining employees who may be affected emotionally by the layoffs.

-For older workers, companies may offer early retirement packages as a proactive measure to manage labour costs, but these programs should be designed in a way that is fair and equitable to all employees.
+For older workers, companies may offer early retirement packages as a proactive measure to manage labor costs, but these programs should be designed in a way that is fair and equitable to all employees.

 Laying off employees is a difficult decision for any company.
 Here are some ways to make the layoff process less painful and assist employees transition into their next career path.